jamesrcutmore/FruitBowl/README.md

 - I want to have access to the recipe I uploaded.

 - I want to be able to edit or delete my own recipe anytime if I want to.

+**_Site Owner/Admin Goals_**

+As the site owner/admin:

+- I want to be able to add new categories to the site.

+- I want the new category to be added and displayed as a certain way to go with the flow of the entire site.

+- I want to be able to edit the pre-existing categories.

+- I want to be able to delete any categories.

 # **Design**